-The Certificate Holders and all Contractors will take appropriate measures to minimize fugitive dust and airborne debris from construction activity associated with Segment 3 construction (CC#64).
-Dust control will be used through dry weather periods until all disturbed areas are stabilized and will be controlled as needed based on site conditions.
+The Certificate Holders and all Contractors will take appropriate measures to minimize fugitive dust and airborne debris from construction activity associated with Segment 12 construction.
+Dust control will be controlled as needed based on site conditions.
 Only plain water will be used for dust suppression.
-Stabilized construction entrances for dust control will be consistent with NYSDEC stabilized construction entrance requirements (see Plan and Profile Drawings in Appendix C).
-All applicable regulations and standards related to dust control will be followed including the New York State Standards and Specifications for Erosion and Sediment Control ("Blue Book") for dust control, pages 2.25.
+Stabilized construction entrances for dust control will be consistent with NYSDEC stabilized construction entrance requirements.
+All applicable regulations and standards related to dust control will be followed per the New York State Standards and Specifications for Erosion and Sediment Control ("Blue Book") for dust control, pages 2.25.